THE SAN DIEGO HISTORY CENTER

 Tina Zarpour, Education Director Sarah Matteson, Content & Interpretive Specialist Samantha Alberts, Education Coordinator Kristina March, Education & Curriculum Specialist

 Tara Centybear, Collections Manager/Curator Chris Travers, Director of the Photograph Collection Tammie Bennett, Registrar Jane Kenealy, Archivist Samantha Mills, Assistant Archivist Amanda Tewes, Oral Historian Carol Myers, Photo Archivist Natalie Fiocre, Image Technician

 Keith Busby, Facilities/Exhibits Manager Nyabthok Goldet, Museum Custodian

 The San Diego History Center is committed to attracting, developing and retaining a highly qualified workforce and to providing a work environment where all employees, volunteers and interns are encouraged to reach their highest potential and are valued and recognized for their contributions to fulfilling our mission.
 The History Center is an equal opportunity employer, dedicated to a policy of non-discrimination in employment on any basis including age, sex, color, race, creed, national origin, religion, marital status, sexual orientation, political belief or disability.

 Current Employment Opportunities

-Please send your cover letter and resume to firstname.lastname@example.org with “Visitor Engagement Associate” in the subject line.
-Please, no phone calls.
+TO APPLY: Please send your cover letter and resume to firstname.lastname@example.org with “Archivist” in the subject line.
+No phone calls.

 The San Diego History Center offers many rewarding volunteer opportunities.
 With more than 100 active volunteers assisting in many departments and on special projects, volunteers are the lifeblood of our institution.